xperseguers/t3ext-fal-protect/README.md

 * Instead of denying access altogether if the user is not authenticated at all, it could be useful to redirect to a login page instead.

+## Complete documentation

+A more complete documentation can be found on https://docs.typo3.org/p/causal/fal_protect/main/en-us/.